 - Petitioned Courses (for concentrators only)

-- Specific Summer School Courses (for concentrators & secondary fields)
+- Certain Harvard Summer School Courses (for concentrators & secondary fields)

 - Study Out of Residence (for concentrators only)

-Things to keep in mind when choosing Advanced Courses...
+And here are some things to keep in mind while selecting Advanced Courses...

 - All courses need to be letter-graded (with the exception of PSY 985 and approved Freshmen Seminars).